inspectit-docker/jetty/README.md

 Currently, this image is based on the latest Jetty image.
 Later, support for different versions is added.

 ## Specifying the inspectIT version
-Currently, this image is based on the latest beta inspectIT.
+Currently, this image is based on the latest beta inspectIT release.
 Later, support for other versions is added.

 ## Build the docker image
 If you want to build the Jetty inspectIT image yourself, checkout this repository and run